JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 He fell back a few steps, and looked at me with an expression of compassionate curiosity, tempered by superstitious awe.

-“He has not read ROBINSON CRUSOE since he was a child,” said Betteredge, speaking to himself–not to me.
-“Let’s try how ROBINSON CRUSOE strikes him now!”
+“He has not read _Robinson Crusoe_ since he was a child,” said Betteredge, speaking to himself–not to me.
+“Let’s try how _Robinson Crusoe_ strikes him now!”

 He unlocked a cupboard in a corner, and produced a dirty and dog’s-eared